Chad-Powellv1/pseudoCode/pseudocode.md

   - ATTACHES to the Gas Burner Object next to the Igniter Object.

-  - **FUNCTION**: CONTINUOUS small flame to prevent unburnt gas from entering the living area and ease of lighting when desired.
+  - **FUNCTION**: PRODUCES continuous small flame to prevent unburnt gas from entering the living area and ease of lighting when desired.

     - To light Pilot Light Object USE Flame Control Object PUSH FUNCTION AND Igniter Object FUNCTION SIMULTANEOUSLY.